Rivas-Vaciamadrid

 Rivas-Vaciamadrid ([ˈriβas βaθjamaˈðɾið]) is the 15th most populated city in the Community of Madrid, Spain.
 It belongs to the Madrid metropolitan area and is located just 15 km from central Madrid, to the south-east.
 In the southern part of the municipality, the Manzanares river flows into the Jarama, which is part of the Lower Manzanares and Jarama Rivers Regional Park.
-Almost three quarters of the municipality form part of the park, making it an important ecological centre with numerous lakes and various species of wildlife and fauna.
+Almost three-quarters of the municipality form part of the park, making it an important ecological centre with numerous lakes and various species of wildlife and fauna.

-It has been one of the fastest-growing municipalities in Spain in recent years, growing from 500 inhabitants in the 1980s to its current figure of 84,000.
-It is bordered to the north by Madrid and San Fernando de Henares, to the south by Arganda del Rey and San Martín de la Vega, to the east by Mejorada del Campo and Velilla de San Antonio, and to the west by Getafe and Madrid (the district of Villa de Vallecas.)
+It has been the fastest-growing municipality in Spain in recent years, growing from 500 inhabitants in the 1980s to its current figure of 100,000.
+It is bordered to the north by Madrid and San Fernando de Henares, to the south by Arganda del Rey and San Martín de la Vega, to the east by Mejorada del Campo and Velilla de San Antonio, and to the west by Getafe and Madrid (the district of Villa de Vallecas).

-Rivas-Vaciamadrid municipality has the fourth lowest rate of population in risk of poverty, among municipalities with more than 50,000 inhabitants.
+Rivas-Vaciamadrid municipality has the fourth lowest rate of population at risk of poverty, among municipalities with more than 50,000 inhabitants.
 It is the most populated city in Spain governed by United Left.

 History

 In 1845, the area of Vaciamadrid, previously part of the village of Vallecas, was joined to the town of Rivas, with the unified municipality originally called Ribas de Jarama.

-The area was devastated during the Spanish civil war and had to be rebuilt in the post-civil war period.
+The area was devastated during the Spanish Civil War and had to be rebuilt in the post-civil war period.
 In 1954 the name was changed to its current title.
 At the end of the 1980s the area was designated as a future nucleus for new urbanisation projects under a project titled Rivas-Urbanizaciones (Rivas-Urbanisations).
 The first developments were those in the current districts of Pablo Iglesias and Covibar.

 In 2004 the municipal boundary with the city of Madrid was altered.
 This involved the transfer of areas known as Covibar-Madrid to Rivas-Vaciamadrid.
 In exchange, some uninhabited areas in Los Berrocales district were transferred to the Vicálvaro district of Madrid in order to allow the construction of a new housing project.